bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 > #### Product vs variant metafields
 > The query retrieves only **product** metafields.
 See [Get variant metafields](/api-docs/storefront/graphql/variants#get-variant-metafields) to retrieve **variant** metafields.

-The following query retrieves the first two product metafields for the specified product.
+The following query retrieves the first two product metafields for the specified product:

 <!--
 type: tab